apache/flink/docs/apis/cluster_execution.md

 To provide these dependencies not included by Flink we suggest two options with Maven.

-1. The maven assembly plugin builds a so called fat jar cointaining all your dependencies.
+1. The maven assembly plugin builds a so-called uber-jar(executable jar) containing all your dependencies.
 Assembly configuration is straight-forward, but the resulting jar might become bulky.
 See [usage](http://maven.apache.org/plugins/maven-assembly-plugin/usage.html).
 2. The maven unpack plugin, for unpacking the relevant parts of the dependencies and